content/blog/_data.yaml

 - Front matter

 permalink:– Always wins.
 A page with an explicit permalink ignores all cascade patterns. _data.yamlcascadepermalink:– Section-level patterns with token replacement.
-Applied to all pages in the directory and its subdirectories.DefaultFromPath– The file path maps directly to the URL.content/about.mdbecomes/about/.
+The nearest_data.yamlin the directory tree wins – a subdirectory’s pattern overrides its parent’s.DefaultFromPath– The file path maps directly to the URL.content/about.mdbecomes/about/.

 There is no site-level permalinks: config key.
 URL patterns are section-level data set in _data.yaml – sections own their own URL structure.